 Of course, it’s not just about bananas.
 Avocados, mangoes, pineapples, kiwis, etc. – I love those too, but bananas have become my staple food.
 Thanks to bananas, I stopped eating most of bread, cookies, and other processed carbs.
 They are very filling and satisfy my hunger and cravings for comfort foods.

-Besides, I have to admit – I am banana junkie – I really love those banana smoothies and cannot imagine my life without them.
-I use loads of bananas and even if I could figure out a way to make green smoothies without them, my son will not touch them.
-Banana-less smoothies are just not appealing to him.
+Besides, I have to admit – I really love those banana smoothies and cannot imagine my life without them.
+I use loads of bananas and even if I could figure out a way to make green smoothies without them, it would be a lot more difficult to make them deliciously sweet and creamy.

 So, I had this whole issue how our food choices impact the environment in the back of my mind for a couple of months now, when browsing my online library catalog I noticed a book entitled “How Bad Are Bananas?: The Carbon Footprint of Everything” – and my heart sank.